girardinsamuel/cookiecutter-masonite-package/README.md

 The repository is setup to use `Coveralls` to publish the package coverage.

-1. You just have to login/register [coveralls.io](https://coveralls.io/).
+1. You just have to login/register at [coveralls.io](https://coveralls.io/).
 2. Connect with Github provider and select your package repository.
 3. Finally you must get your `SECRET_TOKEN` and add it as a Secret Github token in the repo settings. (_check if correct method_)